rickpapo/Nihongo/README.md

 to read Japanese for myself, and so began working on various translation projects.
 But I continue to use this applet to do the grunt work of dictionary lookups.

+To build this project, you will need Microsoft Visual Studio 2019 (Community Edition or better), and you will need to install the Wix Toolset, version 3.14 or later, along with the appropriate Visual Studio extension.

 --Rick Papo